-One of the Center for Transboundary Water Management’s main areas of focus is the Dead Sea.
-The Dead Sea is declining at an alarming rate of one meter and more per year.
-The reasons for this decline are many but mostly due to the diversion of the source of freshwater to the Dead Sea via the Jordan River by Israel, Jordan and Syria.
-These countries are using the freshwater that would normally flow to the Dead Sea for domestic and agricultural purposes.
+One of The Center’s main areas of focus is the Dead Sea, which is declining at an alarming rate of one meter per year.
+Though there are many reasons for the decline, the main cause has been the diversion of the freshwater source via the Jordan River by Israel, Jordan and Syria.
+These countries use the freshwater that would otherwise flow to the Dead Sea for domestic and agricultural purposes.

-The Arava Institute is currently working on research to try and prevent Dead Sea destruction.
+The Center currently works on research to try to prevent Dead Sea destruction.

-- Developing a regional database on water and land use for the Dead Sea basin together with Jordanian and Palestinian partners
+- Developing a regional database on water and land use for the Dead Sea basin tin collaboration with Jordanian and Palestinian partners

-- Working closely with government agencies to develop practical policy solutions to saving the Dead Sea
+- Working closely with government agencies to develop practical policy solutions to save the Dead Sea

 - Working in rural communities in the Dead Sea area in Palestine and Jordan to help improve the communities’ water and wastewater infrastructure

 - Engaging stakeholders throughout the Dead Sea basin on developing cooperative strategies to save the Dead Sea.
 These stakeholders represent government, industry, tourism and farming

 - Developing research on how to accurately map sinkholes along the Dead Sea shoreline and to develop a hazards map for sinkhole hot spots